ouspg/CompSec/Lab1_Network/README.md

 Task| Grade/Level | Description
 --|:--:|--
-1|2|Basic SQL injections and Client Side Resource Manipulation 2|3|
+1|2|Basic SQL injections and Client Side Resource Manipulation 2|3|More complicated SQL injections, basics of Cross-Site Scripting and more Client Side Resource Manipulation 3|4| Network traffic analysis and security experiment 4|5| Network traffic analysis and analysis of the security experiment
 ---

 ## Task 1 / Level 2

 In level 2 and 3 tasks, you will only need your browser and it's developer tools.
+Most importantly follow the traffic in the network tab.

 Observe and modify the traffic while you are browsing the site and do the following tasks.